build-on-aws/rag-postgresql-agent-bedrock/README.md

 This architecture eliminates the need for complex conversation management logic, as Bedrock agents handle session tracking, while the Knowledge Base for Amazon Bedrock using Aurora PostgreSQL ensures highly accurate and contextual responses, and [Amazon DynamoDB](https://aws.amazon.com/pm/dynamodb) serves a dual purpose: storing both passenger information and support tickets.

 Key features of our solution include:
-1. Intelligent query handling using RAG.
+1. Intelligent query handling using RAG technique.
 2. Personalized support based on individual traveler data.
 3. Automatic creation of support tickets for unresolved issues.
 4. Ability to query and manage the support ticket database.

-This application is built in four stages using infrastructure as code with [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk) with Python to deploy.
+This application is built in four stages using infrastructure as code with [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk) for python.
 In the first stage, an Amazon Aurora PostgreSQL vector database is set up.
 In the second stage, the Knowledge Base for Amazon Bedrock is created using the established database.
 The third stage involves creating an Amazon Bedrock agent.
-Lastly, in the fourth stage, a WhatsApp application is deployed to provide the user interface for the system.
+And in the fourth stage, a WhatsApp application is deployed to provide the user interface for the system.

 ![Digrama parte 1](/imagen/diagram_1.jpg)